Landmark cancer treatment centre is a first for the UK

 Heavy liftingThe main piece of proton beam equipment, the cyclotron, is the size of a big car but weighs the same as a Boeing 747 and will generate a proton beam capable of treating three patients at a time, five days a week.

 Multi-project relationshipWe worked with the trust on another project in tandem.
 The Integrated Procedures Unit (IPU) scheme will provide a new unit that co-locates a number of services including radiology, the procedure unit, pain service, plastic surgery, endoscopy and day-case surgery.

 “Working on such a life-saving building makes this project even more rewarding.”

 “The Christie has worked with Mace on previous projects, as well as over the last year on the proton project.
 We’ve always been pleased at their ability to develop productive partnerships with the contractor, the trust and other members of the trust team in order to drive effective management of the project.”

-“It’s absolutely fantastic to know that proton beam therapy is finally coming to the UK, and particularly Manchester.
+“It’s absolutely fantastic to know that proton beam therapy is finally in the UK, and particularly Manchester.
 It will give more children like Lucy the opportunity to have this form of treatment.”